The effectiveness of Bora-Care in a gel form for sealed or hard-to-reach wood.

 - Decay fungi

-For your customers who are concerned about using “green” products, Jecta is formulated with a concern for the environment and has low mammalian toxicity – less than half that of table salt, yet because of how it works, it’s still deadly to decay fungi and insect pests.
+If you are concerned about using “green” products in your log home, Jecta is formulated with a concern for the environment and has low mammalian toxicity – less than half that of table salt, yet because of how it works, it’s still deadly to decay fungi and insect pests.

 A Closer Look